Allen-Tildesley/examples/python_examples/GUIDE.md

 Object-oriented programming fits very well with the Python design, but it is well suited to other styles as well.
 It is widely used as a vehicle to introduce students to scientific programming.
-For an excellent introductory text, see
+For an excellent introductory text, see:

 * _Learning Scientific Programming with Python,_ C Hill (Cambridge University Press, 2015).